 The technique used by Jean and Laura was to run a workshop at the same time as teaching the participants how to have better meetings.
 Personally, I have never seen or experienced anything quite like it and was blown away by how clever the approach was.
 The hour flew by as I frantically tried to take notes in an attempt to remember everything so that I could share it with my team back in Melbourne.

-(Having since read Jean’s book Collaboration Explained: Facilitation Skills for Software Project Leaders, I can recommend it as a much better source of advice on collaboration and facilitation then my notes which are definitely not worth publishing!)
+(Having since read Jean's book Collaboration Explained: Facilitation Skills for Software Project Leaders, I can recommend it as a much better source of advice on collaboration and facilitation than my notes which are definitely not worth publishing!)
 Over the course of the next couple of days, I ran into Jean at various sessions.
-We got talking one morning about how we “scaled culture” as part of establishing the EDW Agile Release Train and the role of Unity Day (our whole of train iteration kick off event).
+We got talking one morning about how we "scaled culture" as part of establishing the EDW Agile Release Train and the role of Unity Day (our whole of train iteration kick-off event).

 Knowing that Jean was scheduled to be in Australia later that month, for Agile Australia, I invited her to come and see Unity Day in action and cheekily suggested that it would be fun if she was willing to run her scaling collaboration workshop with my team.
 In what I have now come to know as Jean's very humble and generous way, she agreed!